AvlWx2014/bowser/README.md

 ### The "Sentinel" Watch Strategy (default)

-Stop once a sentinel file called `.bowser.complete` appears in the watch directory passed as an argument to the `watch` subcommand.
+Stop once a sentinel file called `.bowser.complete` appears in the watch directory.

 This is the default watch strategy.
 If you would like to enable it explicitly, use `--strategy sentinel` like: